 Word spread through the island’s baseball circles of an extraordinary young talent amongst the petromacorisanos in San Pedro.
 Latin scouting pioneer Reggie Otero, representing the Cleveland Indians, decided the teenager was worth a visit.
 Otero described his first impression of the Dominican prodigy: “He was five-feet-11, 157 pounds.
 I looked at the width of his shoulders, back and front, and knew that he would get heavier and stronger.
-He had lived off of rice and beans.”
-(SI)
+He had lived off rice and beans.”1

 In late 1972, Otero offered Guerrero a pro contract, which included a $2,500 bonus to be paid out on New Year’s Day of 1973.

-Dodger personnel director Al Campanis had inside information.
+Dodgers personnel director Al Campanis had inside information.
 Los Angeles had recently hired Reggie Otero, who recommended the acquisition of Guerrero.

 The Dodgers saw great promise in their new farmhand.
 Guerrero cut a striking figure, balancing upper body strength with quickness afoot.
-It wasn’t long before the minor league sensation was lauded as a five-tool prodigy who could hit for power and average in addition to fielding many positions.
+It wasn’t long before the minor-league sensation was lauded as a five-tool prodigy who could hit for power and average in addition to fielding many positions.

 Pedro made significant contributions to the parent club in 1980.
-He filled valuable a utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center.
+He filled a valuable utility role over two stretches during the season, spelling an ailing Davey Lopes at second and a slumping Rudy Law in center.
 Overall, Guerrero played six different positions in 1980 and batted an impressive .322 with 7 homers and 31 RBI in 183 at-bats.

-When play resumed, pennant races were replaced by a prosthetic playoff system pairing “first half” winners against “second half” winners in each division, infused with a pair of wild card teams and grafted over with a divisional playoff.
+The season resumed in August, but two months were lost from the schedule.
+League officials considered alternative playoff formats after the long lay-off.
+Pennant races were replaced by a prosthetic playoff system pairing “first half” winners against “second half” winners in each division, infused with a pair of wild card teams and grafted over with a divisional playoff.
 The Dodgers would benefit from the lopsided logic, guaranteed a playoff spot for their first-half success.
 The second act would be a different story.

 Guerrero had factored into three straight World Series wins, but his crowning performance sealed the series for the Dodgers.

 The colossal collapse was the death knell for the old Dodgers guard.
 Davey Lopes was already gone to Oakland.
-Ron Cey was next — feeling disrespected by Dodger brass, went public with his sentiments and was soon traded to the Chicago Cubs.
+Ron Cey was next — feeling disrespected by Dodger brass, the third baseman went public with his sentiments and was soon traded to the Chicago Cubs.
 Steve Garvey also left, signing a handsome contract with division rival San Diego.